-The Estonian NFP is located within the research and development institute, the National Institute for Health Development (NIHD) which, acting as a separate unit, operates the Estonian Drug Monitoring Centre (EDMC).
-The Drug Monitoring Centre constitutes the national information centre to collect, harmonise and analyse data on illicit drugs in Estonia, as well as disseminating information and cooperating with EU and non-EU national focal points, and other international bodies and organisations.
+The national focal point is located within the Infectious Disease and Drug Monitoring Department of the National Institute for Health Development (NIHD).
+The department collects, harmonises and analyses data on illicit drugs in Estonia, and disseminates information and cooperates with European Union (EU) and non-EU national focal points, and other international bodies and organisations.

 E-mail addresses have been inserted in a way discouraging spam.
 Please replace [a] by @ before actually using any of the e-mail addresses.

 Last updated: Thursday, May 19, 2016